Facely1er/CyberCertitude-Level2-byERMITS-v1/PRODUCTION-DEPLOYMENT-COMPLETE.md

 ---

-**The platform is ready to support Military contractors in achieving CMMC 2.0 Level 2 certification with enterprise-grade security and performance.**
+**The platform is ready to support Government contractors in achieving CMMC 2.0 Level 2 certification with enterprise-grade security and performance.**

 ---